 Search for fossils in the blocks of shale and also dig into the spoil.
 In addition, you can search the areas around the clearance, as these are more likely to yield fossils, as they are less likely to have been picked over.

-The Upper Carboniferous beds at Writhlington are from the Upper Coal Measures.
-Within the Radstock formation, coal seams frequently occur at the lower end.
+These lie within the Radstock Member, where coal seams frequently occur at the lower end.
 For this reason, Radstock became a very popular location for coal mines in the Avon area.
 However, due to the inconsistencies of these seams and the fact that they were usually quite thin, the mines eventually shut down and coal extraction moved to other areas.

-The top of the Radstock Formation has been removed together with the coal seams at the lower end.
-The fossiliferous beds are from the Farrington and Barren Red Formations, which contain the hard rocks at the base seen occasionally scattered around the spoil heap.
+At this site, the top of the Radstock Member has been removed, together with the coal seams at the lower end.
+The fossiliferous beds are from the Farrington Member and Barren Red Formations, of the Grovesend Formation (Warwickshire Group), both of Asturian age, which contain the hard rocks at the base seen occasionally scattered around the spoil heap.
 Bands of red rock occur within the shale at the top of this formation, containing very poorly preserved and eroded plant fauna.

 Common sense when collecting at all locations should be used.
 Ensure that you do not dig into the public footpath for the safety of others.
 Extreme care must be taken when crossing the bridge, as the stream is a long way down and the slope is quite deep.
 The fence on both sides has collapsed.